Circumpolar Rock Garden

 only genus in the family.
 They are toxic, and

-similar to Andromedas, but the flowers aren't so
+similar to Andromeda, but the flowers aren't as unusual,

 am going to put it in the circumpolar garden, where I